pdeans/miva-api/readme.md

 #### API Responses

-By default, Api responses will return a `pdeans\Miva\Api\Response` instance.
+By default, Api responses will return a `pdeans\Miva\Api\Response` class instance.
 The `Response` object hosts a number of helper methods for interacting with the Api responses.

 **Checking For Request Errors**